 Several side effects have been associated with buprenorphine treatment.
 The most common side effects of buprenorphine are:

 Contact your doctor or healthcare provider immediately if you notice any of the following symptoms:

 - Fast or Irregular Heartbeat

 - Unusual Drowsiness or Difficulty Waking up

 Managing side effects from MAT drugs like methadone and Suboxone can be quite challenging for many users.
-In particular, there is a great deal of clinical evidence stating that the severe constipation caused by these drugs can seriously interfere and detract from one’s quality of life.
+In particular, there is a great deal of clinical evidence stating that severe constipation caused by these drugs can seriously interfere with and detract from one’s quality of life.
 Indeed, as witnessed by recent super bowl commercials, opioid-induced constipation (OIC) drugs are best-sellers right now, perhaps standing as a chilling testament to just how prevalent the opioid epidemic has become.